Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A non-eligible jobholder will normally be earning between £6,240 and £10,000 a year, and aged either between 16 and 21, or between state pension age and 74.
 Like eligible jobholders, they may also be contracted to work in the UK.

-Non-eligible jobholders don’t need to be automatically enrolled onto your workplace pension, but you must still pass on as much information as possible about opting in, or about how they can contribute to a separate pension scheme instead.
+They don’t need to be automatically enrolled onto your workplace pension, but you must tell them about opting in or contributing to a separate pension scheme instead.

-If they do decide to pay into the auto-enrolment workplace pension, you must make employer contributions exactly as you would for eligible jobholders.
+If they do opt in, you must make employer contributions exactly as you would for eligible jobholders.

-It isn’t mandatory to enrol an entitled worker, though you should make it clear they’re welcome to join the pension scheme if they want to.
+Entitled workers have the right to join your pension scheme, but they won’t be automatically enrolled.That said, you should make it clear they’re welcome to join if they want to.
 This could be the same pension scheme used for other employees, or it could be a different one.

-The big difference here though is that you can choose to contribute to an entitled worker’s pension, but it isn’t compulsory.
-If you would like to make contributions, make sure you look out for a pension scheme which lets both you and your worker pay in.
+They’re usually aged between 16 and 74 and, crucially, earning less than £6,240 a year – so you won’t need to make contributions to an entitled worker’s pension.
+If you decide to make contributions anyway, make sure you look out for a pension scheme which lets both you and your worker pay in.

 Need help with any aspect of workplace pensions or auto-enrolment?
 Get in touch with the team by calling 020 3355 4047 and get an instant online quote.